botofancalin/M5Stack-MultiApp-Advanced/README.md

-# M5Stack_SuperApp_PlatformIO
+# M5Stack_MultiApp_Firmware
-A M5Stack firmware made on PlatformIO
+A firmware that include multiple "sketches"